 20: Organization player

 Two important notes:

 1. The grades next to the players are the current expected values, meaning you can think of those grades as the 50% outcome.
 Obviously, most prospects have a wide range of potential outcomes and the grades are an attempt to quantify the average expected outcome.

 2. Some players will have grades with + signs next to them (40+, 45+, etc.).
 This has to do with the way player grades work.
 Probably 60-80% of top 30 prospects in each organization fall somewhere from the 40-50 grades.
 So it can be really redundant and difficult to differentiate prospect No. 11 from No. 23.
 Part of this is on purpose, but some 40-grade players are closer to moving up to a 45-grade than others.
 Hence, the plus.
 A strong second-half from a 45+ player will almost definitely jump them up to a 50 grade.
 Same with a 40+ player going to 45.
 You get the idea.

-With that out of the way, let’s dive right into the San Francisco Giants top prospects, starting with No. 30 and counting up to No. 21 in the first edition of what will be a three-part series.
+With that out of the way, let’s pick up where we left off with the San Francisco Giants top prospects, continuing with No. 20 and counting up to No. 11 in the second edition of what will be a three-part series.